hansh0606/Temp_Chameleon/README.md

 2. Input the temperature value in the text field.

-3. Toggle between Celsius and Fahrenheit using the provided switch.
+3. Toggle between Celsius and Fahrenheit,Kelvin using the provided switch.

 4. The converted temperature will be displayed instantly below the input field.